-How to Quickly Clean a Sink Trap: 4 Easy Steps
+How to Quickly Clean a Sink Trap: 4 Easy Steps (with Pictures)

 Dropping anything down the sink inevitably makes your stomach drop.
 Immediately, you think of all the time and money it will take to call a plumber to fish out the object, and the headache of replacing your valuable item.
 All because of this one-second slip-up!